So You Wanna Start a Winery?

 - Buy used big- dollar items when you can support them locally.
 Buy new when you cannot.
 The warranty will serve you well.

 - Put quality in the bottle.
 The real cost of what is in the bottle of wine goes beyond what grapes, corks, marketing, labor, etc. cost.
 It is roughly double that if you consider the time value of your money and the opportunity cost of your career.
 Wine well made is time well spent.
+Live up to the expectation of the vineyard.

 - Put a nice label and a nice capsule over your natural/ natural- based closure.
 Don't agree?
 Here is where you will find a compelling argument.